 Rotten Egg Smell When I Turn on the Sink

-Don’t believe me?
-Open your bathroom cupboard.
-Look under the sink, and you’ll see a small pathway that goes from the hole to the bottom of the sink where the water is stored.
-This is where the water gets trapped.
+Still skeptical?
+Take a look under your bathroom sink.
+You’ll notice a small pathway connecting the hole to the bottom of the sink where the water collects.
+This is where the water becomes trapped.

 Shockingly Easy Rotten Egg Solution